Tag: reflection

 There there is a lot of doom.

 The last of today’s verses in Isaiah though starts with purifying.
-If you catch the wording, “ of ”, might it remind you of when tongues of fire appeared?
+If you catch the wording, “tongues of fire”, might it remind you of when tongues of fire appeared?
 In this case, the tongues of fire are more of purification rather than empowerment.
-But that God and the “holy one” are tied into the same verse as “tongues of fire” really do seem to be somehow tied to Pentecost.
+But that God and the “ one” are tied into the same verse as “tongues of fire” really do seem to be somehow tied to Pentecost.
 Then again, that very well be reading too much into it (but it’s fun).

 ※Reflection※